-\Excluding GST.
+Excluding GST.
 GST payable on such machineries will be paid from our internal accruals.
-The quotations have been received in USD, which have been converted to ₹as on October 25, 2024 (Source: www.rbi.org.in.) #The rates are subject to change in the foreign exchange.
+The quotations have been received in USD, which have been converted to \exists on October 25, 2024 (Source: www.rbi.org.in.)

 (a) We have considered the above quotations for the budgetary estimate purpose and have not placed any orders for them.
 The actual cost of procurement and actual supplier/dealer may vary.